Text and Photos By Steve D’Antonio

 This exhaust system is operating normally.
 While the threshold temperature is 200°F, typically, well designed wet exhaust systems operate below 150°F. Most water cooled exhaust alarms trigger at approximately 165°F.

-Most conventional wet exhaust hose is designed to operate at no more than 200°F. This is, not coincidentally, the limit established by American Boat and Yacht Council guidelines for all accessible portions of an exhaust system, no part that can be touched should exceed 200°F. In my experience, well-designed wet exhaust systems operate below 150°F. The Borel exhaust alarm sensor is set to trigger at 165°F.
+Most conventional wet exhaust hose is designed to operate continuously at no more than 200°F. This is, not coincidentally, the limit established by American Boat and Yacht Council guidelines for all accessible portions of an exhaust system, no part that can be touched should exceed 200°F. In my experience, well-designed wet exhaust systems operate below 150°F. The Borel exhaust alarm sensor is set to trigger at 165°F.

 Next month I’ll discuss other vessel and systems alarms.